-The project administrator can administer e-mail rules on a project-by-project basis.
+The instance administrator can administer e-mail rules on a specific instance.
 This section contains information on configuring e-mail messages and rules, and creating, modifying, and deleting rules.

 Configuring E-Mail Messages and Rules

 You can configure the following items from the E-Mail Registration dialog box: